A newly transformed suburban neighborhood with a local feel.

 Two high-rises w/unique curved corners & amazing views for days.

-The overall vision of Ward Village was to build 16 towers in a range of prices from “affordable” to incredibly luxurious.
-Among the initial five high-rise condo towers, all units have been sold or are being resold in the real estate market.
-The sixth tower, Koula, is already completed but still offers pre-sale and re-sale units.
+The initial vision for Ward Village was to build 22 towers in a range of prices from “affordable” to incredibly luxurious.
+Today, the vision was updated to include 14 towers.
+Among the initial six high-rise condo towers, all units have been sold or are being resold in the real estate market.
 As for Victoria Place, the seventh tower, it is in the final stages of construction.

-The ninth tower, Ulana, is nearly sold out, providing both reserved and affordable housing options, similar to the completed Aalii tower.
-Additionally, the newly approved tenth tower, Kalae, is presently selling unrestricted luxury condos.
+The ninth tower, Ulana, is sold out, providing both reserved and affordable housing options, similar to the completed Aalii tower.
+The tenth tower, Kalae, is nearly sold out.
+Additionally, the eleventh tower, Launiu, is planned to go on sale on January or February of 2024.

 The three Ward Village shopping districts offer almost everything a resident needs, from grocery and farmers’ market to designer shops and boutiques, entertainment choices, and a wide range of dining options.
 Ala Moana Center, Hawaii’s largest shopping center, is within walking distance of these shopping districts.